JuliaLang/julia/doc/manual/faq.rst

 internally, the writing of each argument yields to other tasks while waiting for that part of the I/O to complete.

-``println`` to asynchronous streams like STDOUT, TcpSockets, "locks" the stream during a call.
+``println`` to asynchronous streams like STDOUT, TCPSockets, "locks" the stream during a call.
 Consequently changing ``print`` to ``println`` in the above example results in::